Trump's Pick for New CIA Director Is Career Spymaster - Slashdot

 Thanks (Score:2)

-"harsh interrogation technique" (Score:1, Troll)
+"harsh interrogation technique" (Score:2, Troll)

 Harsh interrogation technique supported by the President?
 You mean Obama, right?